sparkplug/momoapi-node/README.md

 3. `getBalance(): Promise<Balance>`: Get your account balance.

-4. `isPayerActive(id: string, type: PartyIdType = "MSISDN"): Promise<string>`: This method is used to check if an account holder is registered and active in the system.
+4. `isPayerActive(id: string, type: PartyIdType = "MSISDN"): Promise<{ result: boolean }>`: This method is used to check if an account holder is registered and active in the system.

 #### Sample Code